codecraftingtools/hildegard/README.rst

 will eventually enable the construction of hierarchic software components and applications by drawing block diagrams.

 Hildegard is part of the `Code Craftsmen`_ project.
-The latest `documentation`_ and `source code`_ can be found on `GitHub`_.
+The `documentation`_ and `source code`_ can be found on `GitHub`_.

 Status